 Summer studentships are funding opportunities to allow students to pursue an original research project during the summer after first or second year.
 Awards are granted by the Awards Committee on the basis of academic achievement and detail and development of the project.
 Students are required to arrange a research project with a researcher and submit a proposal to be assessed by the committee.
 If students wish to pursue the research plan outlined in their Critical Enquiry project, summer studentships offer a funded opportunity to do so.

-Please see the Summer Studentship website for additional details.
+Please see the Summer Studentship page for additional details.

 Scholarships and Awards